10 Best Places to Buy Abroad 2026

 SEARCH FOR PROPERTIES IN BULGARIA

 Well for the first time ever, Montenegro is into our Top Ten index.
-This is perhaps not such a surprise as it can be less expensive than both and provides more scope for long-term growth.
+This is perhaps not such a surprise as it provides good scope for long-term growth.

 Of key interest is the Bay of Kotor, a fjord, lined with pretty historic towns, such as Kotor, Perast, Herceg Novi and then there is Budva and Tivat.
-The average spend is £170,844, and searches are up a massive 82% on last year, hence its entry into the index.
-Enquiries are up 54%.
+The average spend is £198,814, and enquiries are up 54%.

 The top five searches are all around those beautiful waterfront towns: Budva, Kotor, Tivat, Herceg Novi and Bar.
 Enquiries are dominated by Lustica, a beautiful peninsula with a large-scale resort, Lustica Bay.